Tonya Paulsson: 2018

 Paulsson competed at the Youth Olympic Qualifier where she finished in twelfth place and qualified Sweden for a spot at the 2018 Summer Youth Olympics.
 She next competed at the Nordic Championships where she helped Sweden finish second behind Norway.
 Individually she won silver in the all-around behind Mari Kanter of Norway, gold on uneven bars, and bronze on floor exercise.
 She finished sixth on balance beam.
 She next competed at the Swedish National Championships where she placed first in the all-around, on uneven bars, on balance beam, and on floor exercise.
 Paulsson competed at the European Championships but failed to qualify for any event finals.
 Paulsson was selected to represent Sweden at the 2018 Youth Olympics held in Buenos Aires.
 While there she qualified for the all-around and uneven bars finals.
 During the all-around final she placed seventh.
 During the uneven bars final she once again placed seventh.

-Senior

 2019

 Paulsson turned senior in 2019.
 She competed at the Swedish National Championships where she won gold in all-around and silver on uneven bars behind Jonna Adlerteg.
 She next competed at the Heerenveen Friendly where she finished seventeenth in the all-around.
 She ended the season competing at the Mälar Cup where she finished second behind Alva Eriksson in the all-around and on floor exercise.
 Additionally she tied for second with Eriksson on uneven bars behind Iida Haapala.
 She finished first on balance beam.